buildbot/buildbot/master/docs/manual/cfg-reporters.rst

     :param string password: the BasicAuth user's password
     :param auth: the authentication method to use.
         Refer to the documentation of the requests library for more information.
-    :param function format_fn: a function that takes the build as parameter and returns a dictionnary to be pushed to the server.
+    :param function format_fn: a function that takes the build as parameter and returns a dictionnary to be pushed to the server (as json).
     :param list builders: only send update for specified builders
     :param boolean wantProperties: include 'properties' in the build dictionary
     :param boolean wantSteps: include 'steps' in the build dictionary
     :param boolean wantLogs: include 'logs' in the steps dictionaries.
         This needs wantSteps=True.
-        This dumps the *full* content of logs.
+        This dumps the *full* content of logs and may consume lots of memory and cpu depending on the log size.
     :param boolean wantPreviousBuild: include 'prev_build' in the build dictionary

 Json object spec